RomeNUnt/digits/README.md

 Ensure you have Python 3.8+ installed.
 Install the necessary packages via pip:

-Bash
-'''pip install opencv-python numpy tensorflow matplotlib'''
+pip install opencv-python numpy tensorflow matplotlib

 ## Quick Start Guide

 ### 1. Train the Model
 Run the training script to fetch the MNIST dataset, train the CNN, and save digit_identify.keras:

-Bash
-'''python train_mnist.py'''
+python train_mnist.py

 ### 2. Launch the Air Canvas App
 Ensure your webcam is connected, then start the main application:

-Bash
-'''python cv2_thing.py'''
+python cv2_thing.py